Monday, June 11, 2007

 Let your gentleness be evident to all.
 The Lord is near.
 Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 Philippians 4:5-6 (NIV) Copyright © 1973, 1978, 1984 by International Bible Society

 Often, when Christians hear the biblical phrase “The Lord is near,” they think apocalyptic warning as in: "Oh no, I better behave, Jesus might come back tonight!"
-That is the case in some passages, but it is not for this one.
+That is the case in some passages, but it is not for the one above.
 If it were, then an eschatological air raid siren would be juxtaposed between some generally encouraging words.
 How strange that would be if that were the case.

 The word translated into English as “near,” literally means “at your elbow.”
 It can be used as a time reference but can also be used as a spatial reference.
 Context is key to understanding which way to take it.
 In this case the verse following is determinant.
 The thought is clearly nearness, as in a companion being close, "beckonable," and so without the possibility of separation anxiety.